 Continuing the weekly arguments that 2016 was not all bad, I’ve created a series of posts designed to exonerate the year.
 This is the eighteenth installment in that series.

 A year ago this week I wasn’t blogging about much, which isn’t unusual.
 The last week of the month is usually spent drafting the highlight reel.
 Those posts take a while to assemble.
 While I worked on it I was still busy with the self-portrait project.
-The image below was a notable stand-out from a year ago this week.
 I stood out in 2016.

 A year ago this week I interviewed for the job I’m working now.
 Coaching myself on the morning of the interview I wrote during Morning Prayers: